princenaman/adoniswebsocket/README.md

     constructor (socket, request) {
       socket.socket._maxListeners = 300
+      // This by default is 10.
+Increase or decrease this to get the warning.
+      // (node:360220) MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
+301 disconnect listeners added.
+Use emitter.setMaxListeners() to increase limit

       this.socket = socket
       this.request = request
       console.log('socket connected: ' + socket.id + ' at ' + new Date()) // eslint-disable-line